sweettea-io/cli/docs/source/getting_started.rst

   predict: module1.module2:function
   reload_model: module1.module2:function

-These config values will need to be modified to fit your project, but not all of them need to be set to train your first model.
+These config values will need to be modified to fit your project, but not all of them need to be set in order to simply train your first model.
 The table below describes these config values in more depth, gives examples for each, and explains when each value is required (if at all).